Oscar predictions: Underestimating ‘Till’ in this year’s Best Picture race is a huge mistake

-“Till” is classic Academy fare, but it’s currently sitting outside of Gold Derby’s Best Picture top 15, ranking lower than several less favorably reviewed films in our Oscar odds.
-Because the movie’s only serious play is in Best Actress, pundits are hesitant to predict it will nab one of the 10 slots.
+“Till” is classic academy fare, but it’s currently sitting outside of Gold Derby’s Best Picture top 15, ranking lower than several less favorably reviewed films in our Oscar odds.
+Because the movie’s only serious play (to date) is in Best Actress, pundits are hesitant to predict it will nab one of the 10 slots.

+Directed by Chinonye Chukwu, the film brings one of the darkest moments in American history to the big screen for the first time.
+It tells the true story of Mamie Till-Mobley’s (Danielle Deadwyler) relentless pursuit of justice for her 14-year old son, Emmett Till (Jalyn Hall), who, in 1955, was lynched while visiting his cousins in Mississippi.

-2017’s “The Post” was only nominated for Actress (Meryl Streep) and Picture, but that film underperformed.
+2017’s “The Post” was only nominated for Best Actress (Meryl Streep) and Best Picture, but that film underperformed.
 Owing to its pedigree, “The Post” was predicted in several categories throughout the ’17/18 awards cycle.
-“Till” doesn’t look as formidable at the outset.
+“Till” may not look as formidable at the outset, but don’t count it out.

 SEE Jalyn Hall (‘Till’): ‘It’s a movie that you watch to be changed, to be inspired, to be persuaded to do better’

 Even though the film has some excellent supporting performances—John Douglas Thompson is stellar in a scene during which he must explain his inaction on the night Emmett was abducted—voters aren’t going to receive it as an ensemble piece; this is Deadwyler’s movie.
-In a weaker year, Costumes and Production Design would be possible, but contenders this year include “Elvis”, “Black Panther: Wakanda Forever”, “Glass Onion”, “The Woman King”, “Avatar 2”, “Babylon”, “Everything Everywhere All at Once”, and “The Banshees of Inisherin.”
-A less flashy film like “Till”, despite being a period piece with some great-looking wallpaper, is bound to be overlooked.
+It should be a contender in various crafts categories such as Best Costumes and Best Production Design, but flashier films such as “Elvis”, “Black Panther: Wakanda Forever”, “Glass Onion”, “The Woman King”, “Avatar 2”, “Babylon”, “Everything Everywhere All at Once”, and “The Banshees of Inisherin” could overshadow this straight-forward period piece.

 In recent days, chatter online has suggested the film’s script by Keith Beauchamp and director Chinonye Chukwu could be submitted to the Adapted Screenplay race (currently less populated than Original), because of its reliance on a documentary directed and produced by Beauchamp (“The Untold Story of Emmett Louis Till”).
 That move would certainly help the film’s odds, as enough pundits would see a Best Picture path emerge.
 But there may already be one—two, in fact.